Ecwid/ecwid-api-docs/includes/_promo_api.md

 After the installation, your app can add a page where they can configure it: provide their account details, set up discount rules, enable/disable rules, etc. We recommend using **Native apps** feature and the **Application storage** feature to provide this functionality.
 To manage and store those settings, see the [Advanced setup](#advanced-setup) section.

 # Request and response

+Ecwid will send the cart details in a **body** of POST HTTP request in the following format:

 ### Request